Get notified of page updates

 Allergic reactions

 Some people may experience an allergic reaction from chemotherapy.
-These reactions can range from mile to severe.
-Rarely these reactions can be fatal.
+These reactions can range from mild to severe and are rarely fatal.
 Your oncologist may prescribe medication to decrease your risk for severe allergic reactions to chemotherapy.

 Anemia, bleeding and low white blood cell counts

 Some chemotherapy damages bone marrow, where blood cells are made.
 This can result in too few red blood cells (anemia), too few platelets (thrombocytopenia) and a low white blood cell count (neutropenia).
-These bone marrow effects can lead to symptoms like fatigue, rapid heart rate, bleeding and increased risk for infection.
-Your oncologist may test your blood frequently, to make sure that your blood counts do not drop too low, which could delay treatment.
+These bone marrow effects can cause fatigue, rapid heart rate, bleeding and increased risk for infection.
+Your oncologist may frequently test your blood to ensure that your blood counts do not drop too low, which could delay treatment.
 Some people may need a blood transfusion to quickly raise their blood counts.
 Doctors may prescribe medications that stimulate the bone marrow to make more blood cells.
 Diet changes or supplements may also improve anemia.

 Fatigue

 • making sure that your diet is balanced and provides you with adequate nutrition.
-As your doctor for a referral to a nutritionist if you need help figuring out your nutritional needs.
+Ask your doctor for a referral to a nutritionist if you need help figuring out your dietary needs.

-• trying to stay physically active, which can help improve your energy level.
+• staying physically active even when you are tired.
+This can help improve your energy level.

 Hair loss

 Many chemotherapy agents cause hair loss.
-Scalp cooling devices—including Paxman and Polar Cold Cap protect hair follicles from the damaging effects of chemotherapy.
-These devices are not effective for everyone; people using them may still experience some degree of hair loss.
+Scalp cooling devices—including Paxman and Polar Cold Cap—protect hair follicles from the damaging effects of chemotherapy.
+These devices are not effective for everyone; people who use them may still experience some hair loss.

 Nausea, vomiting and appetite changes